ocheupthrust/Terasys-MQTT/doc/README.md

 terasys123
 ```
 * Now your database and tables are ready.
 Database name is : **terasysmqttuserdb**
-* Additionally a **test user was added via auth plug-in** for MQTT connectivity was added with below credentials :
+* Additionally a **test user was added via auth plug-in script** for MQTT connectivity will be added with below credentials for the test purposes :
 ```
 user: terasys@terasys.com
 pass: terasys123
 ```
-NOTICE: We will distinguish users bu their unique e-mails that are used to register into the system.
+* NOTICE: We will distinguish users by their unique e-mails that are used to register into the system.
 User addition will be detailed in below chapters.
 * A brief MySQL info; type below command and then password to launch mysql shell :
 ```
 mysql -u root -p